uelkerd/fCC/README.md

 ---

-*This repository is continuously updated as I progress through the FreeCodeCamp curriculum.*)
+*This repository is continuously updated as I progress through the freeCodeCamp curriculum.*)
 ---